Practical how-to guide

 How long should kebab meat rest before cooking?

 At least 30 minutes helps.
 For minced kebabs, a longer chill makes shaping easier and lets salt and spices season the meat more evenly.
+Overnight rest can be excellent for cevapi, koobideh, and heavily seasoned mixtures.

 What should I serve with kebab?

-Warm flatbread, grilled tomato, grilled pepper, onion salad, yogurt sauce, chili sauce, rice, or fresh herbs all work well depending on the regional style.
+Warm flatbread, grilled tomato, grilled pepper, onion salad, yogurt sauce, tahini, chili sauce, rice, or fresh herbs all work well depending on the regional style.

 Explore The Kebab System